MRCIEU/COVIDITY_ProbQBA/README.md

 ### Simulation study

 #### Data simulation
-SIMULATE DATASETS OF 4 TYPES:
+- Master do file for simulating datasets.do simulates datastes of 4 types:

-(I) selection model factorisation and not null exposure effect,
+(I) selection model (SM) factorisation and not null exposure effect,

 (II) selection model factorisation and null exposure effect,

-(III) pattern-mixture model factorisation and not null exposure effect,
+(III) pattern-mixture model (PMM) factorisation and not null exposure effect,

--(IV) pattern-mixture model factorisation and null exposure effect,
+(IV) pattern-mixture model factorisation and null exposure effect,

-- Master do file for simulating datasets.do
 - (I AND II)
 	- SM - sets true values of data generation models.do
 	- SM - generates simulated datasets.do